srusher/Ebola-Recon/README.md

 ## Credits

-scicomp/ebola was originally written by Sam Rusher.
+scicomp/ebola was originally written by Sam Rusher (rtq0@cdc.gov).

 We thank the following people for their extensive assistance in the development of this pipeline: